BiznesBear/WFGL/README.md

 > WFGL uses GDI+ graphics which may result in low fps if there are too many bitmaps on view.

 ## ⚙️ TODO list
+- Separate object managment from rendering and other things (it's still a game library!!)
+- Make view can be not only in the square
 - Camera
 - 3d logic
 - 2.5D